6 Tips for Beginning a Career as a Voiceover Artist

 2. Source Material From Existing Ads, and Tweak for Yourself.

 If you are just starting out, you likely don’t have a body of material waiting to be compiled into a demo reel.
 You will need to record new material just for the purpose of the demo, but don’t write material from scratch.
-Sourcing material from current ads that have time-tested marketing research behind them will provide you with polished and professional script to use for your demo.
+Sourcing material from current ads that have time-tested marketing research behind them will provide you with a polished and professional script to use for your demo.

 "When one suffers, we all suffer.
 Depression can strike anyone, anywhere.
 It's important to know that help is available.
 American Psychiatric Foundation.”